Great Wall Peri: Fiat Panda copy controversy

 By December 2006, Italian automaker Fiat was considering taking legal action against Great Wall for copying their popular second-generation Panda as the Peri.
 Apart from the front end, the Peri was designed to look identical to the Panda inside and out.

-On July 16, 2008, a Turin court upheld Fiat's claim and banned the Peri from being imported into Europe.
+On July 16, 2008, a Turin court upheld Fiat's claim and prohibited the Peri from being imported into Europe.
 In addition, the court order ruled that Great Wall Motors would pay Fiat a 15,000-euro fine for the first Peri imported, and an additional 50,000 euros for every subsequent car that was imported.

 In October 2009, Great Wall Motor sued Fiat, accusing the latter of espionage.
 In the lawsuit, Great Wall claims that "Fiat once instigated espionage to prowl into its research center and take photos of Peri small car that was still under development."